JonathanGaskin-Paulsen/ParasiticRetribution/README.md

 This project is for educational and personal use only.
 Original work credited to the team listed above.
 No official release or monetization is intended.
+Please do not submit pull requests or attempt to modify the original project.
+All rights reserved by the original team.